shaofengspace/shaofengspace.github.io/_pages/about.md

   - /about.html
 ---
 * I am a postdoctor research fellow in Center for Complex Geometry, Institute for Basic Science.
-* I received my Ph.D at <a href="http://www.math.ac.cn">Institute of Mathematics, Chinese Academic of Science </a> under the supervision of <a href="http://www.math.ac.cn/people/fbh/">Baohua Fu</a>.
+* I received my Ph.D at <a href="http://www.math.ac.cn">Institute of Mathematics, Chinese Academic of Sciences </a> under the supervision of <a href="http://www.math.ac.cn/people/fbh/">Baohua Fu</a>.

 <!--A data-driven personal website-->